Master of Social Work

 Who is this program for?

-- Those seeking advanced standing
+- Graduates pursuing advanced standing opportunities

-- Individuals interested in online learning
+- Individuals interested in clinical social work and licensure‑aligned practice

 Real-World Applications